Yandex Cloud

 Using a virtual environmentUsing a virtual environment

-To use the prepared virtual environment in the Yandex Data Processing cluster, grant the cluster service account permissions to write and read data in the bucket that stores the archive.
+To use your virtual environment in the Yandex Data Processing cluster, grant the cluster service account permissions to write and read data in the archive bucket.
 There are two ways to do this:

 • Edit the bucket ACL by granting the READ permission to the cluster service account.